spoke-ph/twilio-runtime-spoke-api/README.md

 ### 5. Check setup

 Login to your project in the Twilio console, and go to the Develop --> Functions --> Services page.
 Click on the `spoke-api-service` service, then click on `Environment Variables` near the bottom of the page.
 Make sure that `SPOKE_CLIENT_ID`, `SPOKE_CLIENT_SECRET`, `SPOKE_AUTH_SERVICE_URL`, `SPOKE_API_URL` are correctly set.

+## Deploy Studio examples
+The Studio flows included in the `studio_flow_examples` folder are designed to be a quick-start to get you up and running integrating Studio to Spoke Phone.
+They are real-world examples using the Spoke Developer API and functions you've just installed.

+To add the example flows to your Twilio project:
+1. Copy the flow JSON from the example file.
+2. Create a new Studio Flow in your Twilio Console, and select `Import from JSON`
+3. Paste in the JSON you copied in Step 1.
+4. Update any `Run Function` widgets to set the `SERVICE`, `ENVIRONMENT` and `FUNCTION` settings for your twilio environment.
+5. Publish the flow.

+To test the flow, you'll need to attach a Twilio Phone Number to the Flow, and make sure to have your Spoke environment properly setup and running.
+Once done, you're good to go!

 ## Local Development
 You can start a local development server by running the following command: